cseanburns/electronic_resource_mgmt/src/12-acquisitions-collection-development.md

 ### Organizational Hierarchy

-The complexity of library organizational hierarchies has increased with the rise of electronic resources.
+The complexity of library organizational hierarchies has increased with the rise of electronic resources (although not solely due to electronic resources).
-I developed an organizational chart based on librarian departmental reports written during the late 1950s and early 1960s at the University of Kentucky.
+Based on reports archived at the University of Kentucky's [Special Collections Research Center][speccoll], I created an organizational chart using librarian departmental reports written during the late 1950s and early 1960s (Fig 1).
 This time period was obviously before the advent of electronic resources.
-These reports are archived at the University of Kentucky's [Special Collections Research Center][speccoll].
-While organizational charts have been around since the 1800s, they became more commonly used in libraries only in the latter half of the 20th century.
-Based on my research, I **inferred** an organizational structure during that period (see Fig. 1).

 <figure>
 <img src="images/1950s60sorgchartUKlibraries.png"